Transition and Retention Services: Vol 2; Issue 3

 The Educational Opportunity Program (EOP) is designed to provide academic support services and a grant for first-generation, low-income, and educationally underserved undergraduate students who are California residents or AB 540 eligible.
 The EOP staff is committed to helping students achieve their personal and academic goals in preparation for success beyond their undergraduate degree.

-EOP support services and programs include: General Education Advising, New Student Mentor (NSM) Program, I Can, I Will (ICIW) Mentor Program, Tutoring Program, Academic Coaching for Educational Success (ACES), Summer Bridge Program, Beyond the Degree (BTD) Program, EOP Workshops, Professional Development Series, EOP Global Programs, EOP LINK Programming, EOP Honors Luncheon, EOP Graduation Ceremony, Guardian Scholars Program (GSP), Alumni Connect, First Contact, and Town Hall Meetings.
+EOP support services and programs include: General Education Advising, New Student Mentor (NSM) Program, I Can, I Will (ICIW) Mentor Program, Tutoring Program, Academic Coaching for Educational Success (ACES), Summer Bridge Program, Beyond the Degree (BTD) Program, EOP Workshops, Employee Development Series, EOP Global Programs, EOP LINK Programming, EOP Honors Luncheon, EOP Graduation Ceremony, Guardian Scholars Program (GSP), Alumni Connect, First Contact, and Town Hall Meetings.

 In Fall 2016, EOP will welcome 739 incoming first-year and transfer students, increasing the total number of students served to 2040.